Applicable Employee Classes:

 It is the responsibility of the initiator of any sexual activity to obtain their partner's consent.

 Consent must be knowing and voluntary.
 To give consent, a person must be at least 17 years old.
-Assent does not constitute consent if obtained through "coercion" or from an individual whom the respondent knows or reasonably should know is "incapacitated".
+Assent does not constitute consent if it is merely yielding to demands or obtained through "coercion" or from an individual whom the respondent knows or reasonably should know is "incapacitated".

-Coercion for purposes of this policy is the use of express or implied threats, intimidation, or physical force which places an individual in reasonable fear of immediate harm or physical injury.
+Coercion for purposes of this policy is the use of express or implied threats, intimidation, or physical force that places an individual in reasonable fear of immediate harm or physical injury.

 An individual's use of alcohol or drugs does not diminish that individual's responsibility to obtain consent if that individual is the one who initiates sexual activity.

 Consent to engage in sexual activity may be withdrawn by any person at any time.
 Once withdrawal of consent has been expressed, the sexual activity must cease immediately.
 Consent is automatically withdrawn by a person who is no longer capable of giving consent.